Comparing Subsidized vs Unsubsidized Student Loans

 How Do I Get a Federal Student Loan?

 Borrowers who don’t demonstrate enough need may not qualify for subsidized loans.
-Or they may be awarded a combination of both subsidized and unsubsidized student loans, or a combination of loans, grants, and work-study.
+They can, however, qualify for unsubsidized student loans, scholarships, grants, and work-study.

 Based on the results of the FAFSA, the schools the student listed on the application will send a financial aid offer to the student, and the school will explain how to accept all or part of the federal financing.